EmaSuriano/gatsby-theme-jsonresume/README.md

 #### Using a different theme

 In case you want to change how your CV looks, JSONResume does a very good jobs regarding theming.
-Check the official documentation for more information --> [JSONResume themes](https://jsonresume.org/themes/).
+Check the official documentation for more information: [JSONResume themes](https://jsonresume.org/themes/).

 To use a different theme you need to first install it inside your project, and then send only the name of the theme (not the whole name of the library) as an option of the theme inside your `gatsby-config`.